 Urban Petals creates one of a kind floral designs for events, donates them to nonprofit organizations the following day and inspires people to enjoy arranging flowers.

 What started as a weekend job quickly turned into a full time operation with events including a dinner for over fifteen hundred people hosting the President of the Ukraine, the grand opening of the Chinese Embassy, the 25th anniversary of the National Building Museum, and two movie premieres.
 Sarah's floral designs have adorned the Kennedy Center, the Library of Congress, and multiple embassies.
-She is honored to help with special events at the White House.
+She has been honored to help with special events at the White House.
 She has been awarded Doer of the Week by Martha Stewart and opened the inaugural Macy's Flower Show in Washington.
 Sarah's expertise has been featured in Daily Candy, the Washington Post, the Wall Street Journal, Southern Living Magazine, and many other publications.

 Sarah loves giving flowers and inspiring others to do the same and strongly believes that when people create their own floral designs, they tend to smile more, which makes the world a better place.
 Sarah started the Brighten Lives initiative to share flowers with those who could not otherwise afford them.
 Sarah and her team serve nonprofit organizations by donating arrangements from events, hosting therapeutic floral workshops, and providing centerpieces for fundraisers.